aws-samples/amazon-qldb-dmv-sample-nodejs/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

-See [Setting Region](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-region.html) page for more information on using the AWS SDK for JavaScript.
+See [Setting Region](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-region.html) page for more information on using the AWS SDK for JavaScript.
 You will need to set a region before running the sample code.

+See [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials.html) for credential configuration options using the AWS Nodejs SDK v3.

 ### TypeScript 3.5.x